OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-05.md

 ## 1 Peter 5:1

-Therefore, I urge elders among you, as your fellow elder and a witness of the sufferings of Christ, and one who is also a fellow partaker of the glory that is to be revealed:
+So, I appeal to the elders among you, as a fellow elder and a witness to the sufferings of Christ, and also as one who shares in the glory that is to be revealed:

 ## 1 Peter 5:2

-shepherd the flock of God among you, exercising oversight not under compulsion, but voluntarily, according to the will of God; and not with greed, but with eagerness;
+tend to the flock of God in your care, providing oversight willingly, in accordance with God's will; and not for dishonest gain, but with enthusiasm;

 ## 1 Peter 5:3

-nor yet as domineering over those assigned to your care, but by proving to be examples to the flock.
+not by lording it over those entrusted to you, but by being examples to the flock.

 ## 1 Peter 5:4